 Sole Proprietorship Registration Process

-To register a Sole Proprietorship, an individual needs to take some steps with the Accounting and Corporate Regulatory Authority (ACRA).
-Here we will name the steps to take for this registration process:
+To register for a sole proprietorship, an individual needs to take some steps with the Accounting and Corporate Regulatory Authority (ACRA).
+Here, we will name the steps to take for this registration process:

 Other Considerations